Navid200/xDrip/docs/Nightscout/NS_GoogleCloud.md

 [xDrip](../../README.md) >> [Features](../Features_page) >> [Nightscout](../Nightscout_page) >> [Nightscout on Google Cloud](./NS_GoogleCloud)

 #### **Credit:**
-Thanks to jamorham, the current xDrip head developer, for the idea, putting it together, implementing the installer, and testing everything.
+Thanks to jamorham, the current xDrip head developer, for the idea, putting it together, implementing the installer, testing everything, and providing instructions.
 <br/>

 We used to set up Nightscout on Heroku for free.
 Heroku have decided to end their free offering on November 28, 2022.